 If you follow the same logic and find the action you are anxious over not only doesn’t serve you but has a replacement habit that does, then go for it.

 Please don’t post it on social media unless it might inspire or uplift a reader.
 Those platforms are for self-glorification.
-Consider yourself to be worth more than a quickly forgotten post.
+Consider yourself to be worth of more than a quickly forgotten post.